SHaroonShah/Readme-Developers-Hub---Production/docs/🚚 carrier specific guides/carrier-specific-user-guides/fedex/edit-fedex-shipping-account.md

 > 🚧 *Important*
 >
 > *While editing the FedEx shipping account, please be advised that at the**EULA** stage of the **Edit Shipping Account** form, you cannot clear the already accepted end user license agreement checkbox.
-It is a one-time activity that you already did during the account creation process.*
+It is a one-time confirmation that [you already did](https://docs.intersoftsapient.net/docs/confirm-fedex-end-user-license-agreement#/) during the account creation process.*

 <br />